AND HOW TO MASTER THIS IN A FEW EASY STEPS.

 - Cocktails or mocktails in glasses decorated with those little extras

-- Booze bottles- Gin bottles are gorgeous and there’s some fabulous spirit bottles around at the moment with various exciting colours and shapes.
+- Bottles- Gin bottles are gorgeous and there’s some fabulous spirit bottles around at the moment with various unique and translucent colours and shapes.

 2. CHOOSE YOUR TABLE

 What type of table do you have on hand?